overextended/overextended.github.io/docs/ox_core/Vehicle/Server/index.md

 ## Ox.CreateVehicle

-Spawns a vehicle and returns the instance of CVehicle.
+Spawns a vehicle and returns the instance of OxVehicle.
 If the first argument is a number, it will attempt to spawn a vehicle from the database with a matching id.

 ```lua